-Proposals have been announced to introduce new £1,000 allowances for trading and property income from April 2017.
-Individuals with trading or property income below £1,000 will no longer need to declare or pay tax on that income.
-Those with income above the allowance will be able to calculate their taxable profit either by deducting their expenses in the normal way or by simply deducting the relevant allowance.
+New £1,000 allowances for trading and property income have been introduced from April 2017.
+Individuals with trading or property income below £1,000 no longer need to declare or pay tax on that income.
+Those with income above the allowance are able to calculate their taxable profit either by deducting their expenses in the normal way or by simply deducting the relevant allowance.